The Weight

 This map shows that Pottstown has the highest concentration

-to get to a job that pays a living wage.
+in the region of people without cars, making it much harder for them to get to a job that pays a living wage. |

 Many of the region’s largest employment centers, however, are located in the growing suburbs, in places that lack both affordable housing opportunities and transit access.
 Concentrations of low and moderate income households in cities and older suburbs result in a mismatch between the locations of jobs and labor, with entry-level and lower income workers living far from suburban job centers.